 If you have been following this page for any length of time, you know that Decidedly Equestrian is on the search for the best leather cleaning/conditioning products out there.
-We’ve reviewed SO MANY over the last couple of years that I think that maybe we’re getting to the end of the line…but then more products pop up.
-Leather Therapy has been around for some time and this is not the first product we have reviewed from them.
-This time we are reviewing the Leather Therapy Wash and Leather Therapy Restorer-Conditioner.
-For this review we had two items BADLY in need of some attention.
+I’ve reviewed SO MANY over the last couple of years that I think that maybe I’m getting to the end of the line…but then more products pop up.
+Leather Therapy has been around for some time and this is not the first product I have reviewed from them.
+This time I am reviewing the Leather Therapy Wash and Leather Therapy Restorer-Conditioner.
+For this review I had two items BADLY in need of some attention.

 The first item was a nice snaffle bridle that had been cleaned and then shoved in a bridle bag for about a year.
 As you can see in the photos, this bridle became a mildew/mold playground in its time in storage and I almost had a meltdown over it.
 At least mildewed/molded leather means that it was nice and moisturized!
 There will be no dry rot here…

-After some research, we picked up a bottle of the Leather Therapy Wash after reading that it could help with mildew/mold problems on leather.
-We took this bridle outside and cleaned it away from everything (and threw away the rag we cleaned it with…and bleached the crap out of the bridle bag.
-We used a generous amount of the Leather Therapy Wash and cleaned this a couple of times until we saw no spots left and the leather looked beautiful.
+After some research, I picked up a bottle of the Leather Therapy Wash after reading that it could help with mildew/mold problems on leather.
+I took this bridle outside and cleaned it away from everything (and threw away the rag I cleaned it with…and bleached the crap out of the bridle bag.
+I used a generous amount of the Leather Therapy Wash and cleaned this a couple of times until I saw no spots left and the leather looked beautiful.
 I set this bridle out to dry and left it uncovered for a few days and put it back in the bridle bag unconditioned.
 Almost a year later (a few days ago)…I pulled the bridle out and there was mildew/mold on it again…but not very much.
 Just a couple of little spots.
 I was impressed at the ability of this cleaner to dampen the mold growth on this overly moist leather.

 The second product was a saddle that had been sitting in one of my friends sheds for years…how many years?
 Many…many.
 She was going to toss it, but after a quick look at it, I decided it was salvageable and since it was an old Stubben…worth the effort of saving.
 It was covered in dust and quite dried out.
 It had a number of stains and really did look like a junker.
 After a good clean with the Leather Therapy Wash, I let it sit out to dry before using the Leather Therapy Restorer-Conditioner.
 I generously applied the product (half of the bottle) and worked the conditioner into the leather, front, back, under and in the cracks.
 Everywhere I could get it.